 Similarly, increasing demand from Asia’s infrastructure and automotive sectors for mineral sands has added to the positive outlook for Diatreme's Galalar project (part of the Cape Bedford EPM), which is favourably positioned to access these growing markets.

-Significantly, Diatreme is working in genuine partnership with the traditional owners, Hopevale Congress, to ensure the community receives the full benefits from the project's potential.
+Significantly, Diatreme is working in genuine partnership with the traditional owners, Hopevale Congress (12.5% project interest), to ensure the community receives the full benefits from the project's potential.

 A scoping study released in September 2019 highlighted the project's potential to generate strong returns for all stakeholders: